-Assistant Professor, Graduate Coordinator - Design
+Associate Professor, Graduate Coordinator - Design

 Dietmar Offenhuber is assistant Professor at Northeastern University in the departments of Art + Design and Public Policy, where he heads the Information Design and Visualization graduate program.
 He holds a PhD in urban planning from MIT, an MS in media arts and sciences from the MIT Media Lab, and a Dipl.
 Ing. in architecture from the Technical University Vienna.
 Dietmar was key researcher at the Austrian Ludwig Boltzmann Institute and the Ars Electronica Futurelab and professor in the Interface Culture program of the Art University Linz, Austria.